Parable #20. The Bread out of Heaven:

 Without the exercise of true faith (emunah, faithfulness) the manna will become a curse (judgment) against us.

 The issue here was one of trust, obedience and respect.
-Adonai demanded that the people trust Him for their daily bread.
-The effort to storage really was an unconscious desire on the part of the disobedient ones to achieve self-sufficiency; rather than remain dependent on Adonai.
+Adonai demanded that our people trust Him for our daily bread.
+The effort to storage really was an unconscious desire on the part of the disobedient ones to achieve self-sufficiency; rather than remain dependent on Adonai (our G-d).
 The acts of disobedience toward Moses were actually acts of blatant disrespect toward the Holy One.
 This is why Moses was so angry with his own people.
 The problem of trust versus mistrust is a very important matter.
 The Holy One was saying to the Israel of long ago, “Trust in Me.”
 Believe in Me, then you will see.
 But the people refused to trust.
 The love of the bride is her trust of her husband.
 This was not the case with the disobedient generation.
-Their response to the one who bore Adonai’s Presence was to bear false witness to the Face of Adonai:
+Their response to the one who bore Adonai (our G-d’s) Presence was to bear false witness to the Face of Adonai (our Father and our G-d):

 “If we see, then we will believe.”